antosatko/Rusty-compiler/README.md

 ## Getting Started <a name = "getting_started"></a>

-All you need to do to get started is have cargo installed on your machine and clone this repository.
+All you need to have is cargo installed and run this as any other rust project.

 ## Project Goals <a name = "goals"></a>